thomasfn/ScreepsDotNet/README.md

 - For issues with runtime startup, try enabling verbose logging (`dotNet.setVerboseLogging(true);` in `main.[m]js`).
 This will hopefully allow you to narrow down where it's getting stuck.
 - For Screeps Arena, any calls to `console.log` are ignored during the startup phase.
 The bootloader deals with this by storing all logs in a buffer and printing them all during the next loop instead.
 If you need to log something during startup, you'll need to implement something similar.
+- For script execution timeouts, these are quite common during the initial startup phase when the wasm module is being compiled but should be recoverable.
+If not, ensure AOT is turned off and try to avoid running too much code during `Init` or the first `Loop`.

+## Local Development

+If you wish to use latest changes that have not yet been released to NuGet, you will need to build the project locally.

+- Whenever you make or pull a change to either the API or the Bundler (including bundled assets like the bootloader js), you will need to manually increment the version number in the csproj.
+- Once the version number is changed, right click on the project in Visual Studio and click Pack.
+This will generate a NuGet package to the output folder.
+- You can copy the generated NuGet package to your bot's local folder and have your bot's csproj reference that instead of the one from the NuGet repository.
+This allows your bot to compile against latest changes.
+- Currently this is necessary for Screeps World support as this has not yet been published to NuGet.

 ## License